 There are numerous varieties of Busy Lizzies available.
 One of the most popular varieties is Impatiens walleriana, this includes the Super Elfin cultivars.
 These are short flowers with a prolific spreading habit.
 They are also available in a range of pastel shades.

 The Swirl Series is another walleriana cultivar.
 These pretty orange and pink flowers have a distinctive red outline.

-New Guineas (Impatiens hawkeri) produce large flowers in a range of colors.
-They are also happy to grow in full sun positions.
+New Guinea (Impatiens hawkeri) produce large flowers in a range of colors.
+New Guinea Impatiens are also happy to grow in full sun positions.

 Busy Lizzies are available in a range of shades and patterns.
 This has helped to cement their popularity in the flower garden.

 Busy Lizzies are commonly brought as young plants from garden centers.
 While Impatiens can be grown from seed, this can be a difficult process.

 Starting Busy Lizzies From Seed

 Busy Lizzies require warm soil, at least 75°F, and light to germinate.
 If soil temperature is not maintained during germination the Impatiens seeds will rot.

 Sow the Impatiens seeds in trays or pots filled with fresh or sterilized soil.
 Water with hot water, at least 100°F. Repeat this process after an hour.